-If you’ve ever bought the commercial-grade Hot Pockets brand snacks, you’ve had to wonder what was in them, right?
+Kansas Bierocks with Three Variations: If you’ve ever bought the commercial-grade Hot Pockets brand snacks, you’ve had to wonder what was in them, right?
 I mean – how can you put something in the microwave and never, ever know if it’s going to be a pizza-cicle on the inside or molten cheese-lava?
 It’s positively diabolical!
 And the ingredients?
 I’ve seen fewer chemicals in my students’ old chem lab experiments.
-So to spare us all the agony of boiled palates and pickled innards, I’d like to show you how to make homemade hot pockets.
+So to spare us all the agony of boiled palates and pickled innards, here’s an authentic bierocks recipe.

 There are two parts to the recipe – the bread and the filling.
 Starting with the bread, you can follow the recipe on my bierocks page if you would like to try the traditional Kansas version, or continue on and see some of the variations I’ve made.